afshyna/networking-projects/vpn-ipsec-site-to-site-CiscoIOS-gns3/README.md

 - R3 : Router that simulate “Internet”  (zone OUTSIDE)
 - PC1 / PC2 : machines internes (zone INSIDE)

-<h3> Goal  </h3>
+**Goal**
-Enable PC1 (10.0.0.0/8) and PC2 (30.0.0.0/8) to communicate end-to-end in a transparent and highly secure manner by establishing a ipsec tunnel between the Cisco gateways R1 and R2.
+Enable PC1 (`10.0.0.0/8`) and PC2 (`30.0.0.0/8`) to communicate end-to-end in a transparent and highly secure manner by establishing a ipsec tunnel between the Cisco gateways R1 and R2.

 <h1> How IPsec VPN Works  (theorically) </h1>

-When a connection is initiated (e.g., PC1 pings PC2, 10.0.0.1 → 30.0.0.1), the IPsec process is activated on the Cisco gateway (e.g, R1):
+When a connection is initiated (e.g., PC1 pings PC2, `10.0.0.1` → `30.0.0.1`), the IPsec process is activated on the Cisco gateway (e.g, R1):

 - **Detection of “Interesting Traffic”**: The router checks whether the packet matches the Crypto ACL.
 - **Application of the Crypto Map**: If the traffic matches, the security policy is activated.